There are generally two main types of foundation (i.e. shallow & deep foundation) for constructing the structures like

 |Combined footing||Less than 0.75m|

 |Pier foundation||Up to 5 m|

 |Caisson foundation||Up to 35 m|

 In shallow foundation the depth of the foundation is less than or equal to its width.

 These foundations are constructed where the soil layer at shallow depths (up to 1.5 m) is capable of supporting structural loads.

-The depth of a shallow foundation is usually less than its width.
+The depth is usually less than its width.